arthurprs/sucredb/README.md

 # Background

 A forever work in progress, the idea is to build a highly available database using vector clocks, similar to Riak.
 The actual algorithm is heavily inspired by [1].

+I've been working on this for several months during my freetime, including some big rewrites.
+Code quality and commit messages could be of subpar quality, I'll try to improve that in the future.

 [1] Gonçalves, Ricardo, et al. "Concise server-wide causality management for eventually consistent data stores."

-### checklist
+### please ignore, checklist

 * [x] store node id
 * [x] store vnode state (skip logs unless it's shutting down)